AlphaPiece/libraries-under-sea/libft/README.md

 | **ft_bntalter_pre** | Iterates and applies function f to all nodes (does modify the values of nodes) in a binary tree in preorder-traversal. |
 | **ft_bntalter_post** | Iterates and applies function f to all nodes (does modify the values of nodes) in a binary tree in postorder-traversal. |

-## Tree: Binary Tree : Binary Search Tree
+## Tree: Binary Tree: Binary Search Tree

 | Function | Description |
 | --- | --- |